Special Services at Home

 - Be living at home with their families or living away from their family's home but not residing in a Ministry-funded residential setting

 How do I apply?

 - You can apply by filling out an application on your own or with the assistance of an agency or professional.
-You can obtain an application by clicking on the following link Special Services at Home Application or by contacting your local Regional Office.
+Please contact VON Middlesex-Elgin at 519-657-4570 to apply for the Special Services at Home Program.

 - You will need medical documentation clearly confirming the diagnosis of the individual with the disability.